How to Craft a Successful, Competitive, Search-Friendly Title

 The best articles are those written by people sharing a part of their real lives- problems they've solved, projects they've worked on, challenges they've overcome, subjects they've researched out of genuine interest, their work, their hobbies, their families, their vocations, their collections... you get the picture.

 Articles that are written by someone possessing genuine passion or expertise tend to be:

 - Reinforced with insider tips that aren't found elsewhere online

 - Made even more useful with links to appropriate obscure resources on the subject that may be hard to find

 Articles that are written by people with little firsthand experience or interest tend to be:

 - Lacking original photos (instead filled with stock images or other images)

 - Full of fluff (filler text not providing any useful information)

 - Filled with information and advice that exists elsewhere online

-It should therefore come as no surprise that Hubs written by people with passion and experience tend to do better.
+It should therefore come as no surprise that articles written by people with passion and experience tend to do better.